 Unlike other Season Tickets, Early Bird passes are valid only for journeys that start or finish at Gravesend or Meopham so you won’t be able to use this pass to enter or exit from another station on your route – unless you are changing at Bromley South to travel to Elephant & Castle or Blackfriars.
 They’re also not available to use on any high speed services.

-Early Bird passes can only be used on the following services into London:
+Early Bird passes can only be used on services into London, departing Monday to Friday before 6:50am.

 You can make your return journey at any time of the day and use any permitted route and train from London, apart from high speed services.